Information about our organisation

 - We use information collected from cookies and page tagging to improve the content and design of the website

-- If you submit an order for a Surrey home self-test kit:
+- If you submit an order for a Surrey home self-test kit or online contraception:

-We record your information securely in our clinical system.
-This information is deleted from our website after 30 days in line with information governance regulations.
+The information submitted is also stored on our website, and is deleted after 30 days in line with information governance regulations.